-47) A user’s favorite genre of movies

-SELECT MAX(GenreUse.numTimesGenreAccessed)

-FROM (

-SELECT COUNT(MovieTypeOf.name) AS numTimesGenreAccessed

-FROM MovieTypeOf, Movie, Video, History

-WHERE MovieTypeOf.movieId = Movie.movieId

-AND Movie.videoId = Video.videoId

-AND Video.mediaId = History.mediaId

-AND History.username = ‘<username>’

-) AS GenreUse

-48) A user’s favorite genre of music

-SELECT MAX(GenreUse.numTimesGenreAccessed)

-FROM (

-SELECT COUNT(MusicTypeOf.name) AS numTimesGenreAccessed

-FROM MusicTypeOf, Music, History

-WHERE MusicTypeOf.musicId = Music.musicId

-AND Music.mediaId = History.mediaId

-AND History.username = ‘<username>’) AS GenreUse

-49) User who has uploaded the most content
+User who has uploaded the most content

 SELECT UploadCountByUser.username, MAX(UploadCountByUser.numUploads)

 FROM (

 SELECT UploadedBy.username, COUNT(UploadedBy.username) as numUploads

 FROM UploadedBy) AS UploadCountByUser

 5. List of Project Members and a brief description of their roles.

 In general, we all worked together on the project.
 More specifically, Jacob worked on writing the SQL queries, Justin worked on defining integrity constraints and creating the tables, and Ian worked on improving the global schema and ensuring it was in 3NF.
 We all checked over each other’s work, and this document was made in Google Drive and worked on collaboratively.